Photo

 • I am also affiliated with the Finance subject group at CJBS and Cambridge Trinity College.

 • I am a gym rat.
-I do weight lifting, rock climbing, cycling, and tennis.
+I do HIIT, functional training, and tennis.
 In Cambridge, I have been rowing in the Trinity Boat Club and practicing Aikido, a Japanese martial art aiming at overcoming oneself instead of cultivating violence.

 • I like sketching, playing the YangQin (a Chinese musical instrument), and praciticing 无为(wúwéi).